 TGah Editor: Change the last two paragraphs of 9.42h.2 as follows (#5322):

-The relay STA generating a Reachable Address element (under conditions 1 and 2 of above) shall set the Initiator MAC address field of the element to its MAC address.
-The relay STA shall set the Add/ Remove subfield to 1 if the STA identified by the MAC Address subfield of Reachable Address field is associated to the relay AP of the relay and shall set the Add/ Remove subfield to 0 if the STA identified by the MAC Address subfield of Reachable Address field disassociate from the relay AP of the relay.
-The relay STA shall set the Relay Capable subfield of the Reachable Address field of the Reachable Address element to 1 only if the STA identified by the MAC address subfield of the Reachable Address field has indicated that it is capable of relay function, otherwise, it shall set it to 0.
+A relay STA generating a Reachable Address element (under conditions 1 and 2 of above) shall set the Initiator MAC address field of the element to its own MAC address.

+A relay STA shall set the Add/ Remove subfield to 1 if the STA identified by the MAC Address subfield of Reachable Address field is associated to the relay AP of the relay and shall set the Add/ Remove subfield to 0 if the STA identified by the MAC Address subfield of Reachable Address field disassociated from the relay AP of the relay.

+A relay STA shall set the Relay Capable subfield of the Reachable Address field of the Reachable Address element to 1 only if the STA identified by the MAC address subfield of the Reachable Address field has indicated that it is capable of relay function, otherwise, it shall set it to 0.

-The relay STA that forwards the Reachable Address received at the relay AP of the relay shall not modify the element.
+A relay STA that forwards the Reachable Address received at the relay AP of the relay shall not modify the element.